-We all know that Windows 10 updates can create issues after the installation.
-Not migrated due to partial or ambiguous match is one such error.
+We all know that Windows 10 updates can create issues after installation, especially after system updates.
+For example, the device was not migrated due to partial or ambiguous match is one such error.

 Whenever this occurs, it will show you exactly which device is causing the error.
-The error message looks something like this:
+For example, the error message writes:

 Device PCIVEN_10EC&DEV_8168&SUBSYS_84321043&REV_064&100198e&0&00E4 was not migrated due to partial or ambiguous match.